Endometriosis can be very painful and can cause infertility. Let’s answer all your questions and explore some endometriosis treatment options.

 If an egg isn’t fertilized, you don’t get pregnant, and your body releases the endometrium, together with blood and mucus from your vagina and cervix, during your period.

-Endometriosis is when this tissue is found on the outside of the uterus or on the ovaries or fallopian tubes (where it’s not meant to be, in other words).
+Endometriosis is when this tissue is found on the outside of the uterus or on the ovaries, or in the fallopian tubes.

 Sometimes it’s also found on the lining of the pelvic cavity and, in rare cases, on and around other abdominal organs, like the bladder, intestines, stomach, and rectum.